quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Values of Transport Parameters for 0-RTT {#zerortt-parameters}

-Both endpoints store the value of the server transport parameters from a connection and apply them to any 0-RTT packets that are sent in subsequent connections to that peer, except for transport parameters that are explicitly excluded.
+Using 0-RTT depends on both client and server using protocol parameters that were negotiated from a previous connection.
+To enable 0-RTT, endpoints store the value of the server transport parameters from a connection and apply them to any 0-RTT packets that are sent in subsequent connections to that peer.
+This information is stored with any information required by the application protocol or cryptographic handshake; see Section 4.6 of {{QUIC-TLS}}.

 Remembered transport parameters apply to the new connection until the handshake completes and the client starts sending 1-RTT packets.
 Once the handshake completes, the client uses the transport parameters established in the handshake.
+Not all transport parameters are remembered, as some do not apply to future connections or they have no effect on use of 0-RTT.

 The definition of new transport parameters ({{new-transport-parameters}}) MUST specify whether they MUST, MAY, or MUST NOT be stored for 0-RTT.
 A client need